How to sound like a true fashionista From A to Z.

 Investment: money well spent on good quality clothes, shoes or bags, that will last longer and you know you will wear them a lot.

-Je ne sais quoi: comes from the French “I don’t know what”, meaning a something that you can’t define what makes a person or a style very special.
+Je ne sais quoi: comes from the French “I don’t know what”, meaning something that you can’t define what makes a person or a style very special.
 Ex: Princess Margaret had a je ne sais quoi that made her a style icon.

 Kelvin: as in Kelvin, the useless filter on Instagram; something ignored and completely unused by everyone.
 Ex: Unitards are the Kelvin of last season (thank God!)